uncas/writings/GitRebase.md

 Flows
 -----

-Non-editing flows:
+A) Non-editing flows:
-- work on two branches (master and develop)
+- A1: work on two branches (master and develop)
 - simple merge on branch
 - pull with merge
 - merge to master and resulting history